qwertymodo/Mercurial-Magic/README.txt

   A format in which all files share the name of the game's title, as required by SD2SNES.
 All files except for patch.bps are renamed during export.
 If patch.bps is present, the patch will be applied to a ROM, then the patched ROM will become "<Game Name>.sfc" in the package.
+If this is a homebrew, and more than 1 ROM (such as SPC7110 data or coprocessor firmware) are bundled directly, they will be merged together into a single .sfc file.
 No manifest is exported.